Next submission Deadline: January 31, 2021

 The authors retain copyright over their work under a creative commons 3.0 agreement and may submit it for publication elsewhere.
 Relay Journal retains the right to publish the journal in multiple formats to maximise exposure.

 All submissions are briefly reviewed by members of our editorial board.
 After this initial screening, all articles are published online, using a post-publication peer review system whereby public (i.e. not anonymous) feedback is given by invited and self-nominated peers after publication.
 The purpose of this is to create an open, collaborative and dynamic conversation.
-Please ensure that your manuscript is formatted according to our style template [LINK] and has been proofread by a colleague.
+Please ensure that your manuscript is formatted according to our style template [LINK (currently being updated)] and has been proofread by a colleague.
 Please note that Relay Journal does not charge authors or potential authors any processing fees.

 Submission and publication dates